Registering on and logging in to SAP Business Network: A guide for businesses

 On the supplier login page, enter your login credentials in the fields provided.
 Once you are finished, click the "Continue" button.

-A screenshot of the Supplier Login page for SAP Ariba, with the Continue button highlighted.
+A screenshot of the Supplier Login page for SAP Business Network, with the Username field, Password field and Continue button highlighted.

 Complete these questions to bid

-If you need help with any of the questions, contact our Service Desk.
+If you need help with any of the questions, contact the CanadaBuys Service Desk.

 Note: You can edit and re-submit your responses to this questionnaire at any time.